Details

 Dye was ruled out using conclusive DNA testing.
 Please see the Possible Matches

-page for a list of additional people that have been ruled out.
+page for a list of additional people that have been ruled out as matches with

 Q3: Was Princess Doe sexually assaulted?